meinlebenswerk/meinlebenswerk.github.io/Readme.md

 Pandaemic is an experiment, created due to the ongoing covid-19/SARS II pandemic, that aims to build a more intuitive understanding of infectious disease spread.
 At it's core this a rule based boid-engine with a fancy frontend ;) Also the whole thing i.e. dynamic HTML Generation via JS etc... has been done without any libraries...
 I know, this is generally considered bad practice, but I wanted to see how hard it would be to implement some commonly used practices on my own :)

+If you have found any bugs or you have suggestions, please get in contact at jan.eckert@tum.de
 ## Instructions
 In order to run the code on your own machine, simply download the repo and then run